-You must remember that the obligations under the Real Estate Services Rules (“Rules”) to ensure your brokerage name is clearly indicated, and that you only advertise your name as approved by BCFSA in all print advertising, there are many other forms of advertising that you must ensure is compliant.
+You must remember that the obligations under the Real Estate Services Rules (“Rules”) to ensure your brokerage name and team name (if appropriate) are clearly indicated, and that you only advertise your name as approved by BCFSA in all print advertising, there are many other forms of advertising that you must ensure is compliant.

 (a) Radio Advertising